stitchdata/docs/_changelog/entries/2017/2017-03-22-google-cloudsql-postgresql-support.md

     type: "destination"
     version: "1"
 ---
-todo: fix logic in here to account for integrations and destinations

 We’re excited to report that Stitch supports the recently announced PostgreSQL flavor of the the Google CloudSQL service.
 It’s available as both an input [integration]({{ this-connection.url | prepend: site.baseurl | prepend: site.home }}) AND a [destination]({{ site.data.urls.destinations.postgres | prepend: site.baseurl | prepend: site.home }}) - a dual threat!